Available in Classic and VPC

 Details

-The following are the bucket details you can view on the console:
+The following are the bucket details you can view from the console:

 - Bucket name: Name of the selected bucket.